 Scroll down and read more on my timeline (press the buttons on the right side – or on the bottom in mobile version – to see many more details)…

 Born in a rural area in Kozani, Greece.
 Raised in a small, beautiful village named Eani.

 Started my BSc studies in Biomedical Sciences at the International Hellenic University of Thessaloniki, Greece (IHU).

 Conducted my first research internship abroad at the Institute Pasteur in Paris, for 6 months, hosted by the lab of Dr. Sven van Teeffelen.

 Research visit, for 6 months, at the lab of Dr. Kenn Gerdes, University of Copenhagen-Biocenter

 ( former BASP Center ).

 Awarded the competitive Kupcinet-Getz International Science School Scholarship, summing up to the amount of 1000€ (7500 DKK).
 I was a member for three months at the lab of Dr. Ilana Kolodking-Gal, at the Weizmann Institute of Science in Israel.

-Start of my MSc studies in Engineering in Biotechnology at the Technical University of Denmark.
-Achieving my dream to be accepted at this programme has been a real game changer.
+Start of master level classes attendance in Engineering in Biotechnology at the Technical University of Denmark.
+Achieving my dream to become part of this university has been a real game changer.
 With coursework chosen carefully, I aspire to develop myself as a future scientist.